pralab/AdversarialPruningBenchmark/README.md

 print(f'Within the taxonomy, here are the AP entries: {load_ap_taxonomy(ap)}')

 ```
-### Evaluate your local model:
+### Evaluate your local model :microscope:
-If you instead want to test your local model with AutoAttack and HO-FMN:

-After cloning the repo through ``git clone ...``:
+If you instead want to test your local model with AutoAttack and HO-FMN, follow this code after cloning the repo through:
 ```python
 from utils.utils import model_key_maker
 from utils.plots import plot_sec_curve